cs8425/ffmpeg-ws-relay/README.md

 # ffmpeg ws-relay
-This is a simple example show up how to streaming video by broadcasting image frames via websocket.
+This is a simple example show up how to streaming video from ffmpeg by broadcasting image frames via websocket.

 ## Build